chiachunho1997/botnana-book/en-us/javascript-api.md

       value: 33
     });

-Edits done to the configuration file will not immediately save, and will not affect current EtherCAT configuration.
+Edits done to the configuration file will not be immediately saved, and will not affect current EtherCAT configuration.
-//修改 configuration 內容並不會立刻儲存至設定檔，
-也不會影響到 EtherCAT slaves 目前使用的參數。

 ### Saving configuration

-Saving configuration will immediately alter the configuration file, but will not affect parameter in use by devices.
+Saving configuration will immediately alter the configuration file, but will not affect parameters in use by devices.
-//儲存設定參數會立刻將設定值儲存至參數設定檔，但不會影響到各裝置目前使用的參數。

-Rebooting will apply new configurations.
+Reboot will apply new configurations.
-//關機再開後系統會使用新的設定。

-e.g. Asking to save configurations:
+e.g. Save configurations:
-//範例：要求儲存 configuration：

     botnana.config.save();